-- (a) Identify regulations, standards and the organization's management and technical practices that apply to its facilities, products, processes and activities to ensure that all the relevant requirements are adequately met (see also para.
+- (a) Identify legal and regulatory requirements, standards and the organization's management and technical practices that apply to its staff, facilities, products, processes and activities to ensure that all the relevant requirements are adequately met (see also para.
 4.12 of GSR Part 2 [2]); - (b) Consider national and international recommendations on management systems and other relevant safety related codes and standards; - (c) Establish priorities and time frames for the implementation of the elements of the management system. - 5.5.
 Paragraph 4.11 of GSR Part 2 [2] states: